- What Is the Meaning of the “H00DBYAIR” Song by Playboi Carti? - December 25, 2023

 Correlational studies have also shown that people who have trained themselves to learn music, turn out to be more intelligent than other people.
 Not only do children show better results in academics, but learning to play an instrument has helped them improve their reasoning skills as well as their scores in mathematics and science.

-An article in The Telegraph supported the idea that playing an instrument regularly, can be used as a therapy to enhance cognitive skills.
+An article in The Telegraph supported the idea that playing an instrument regularly can be used as a therapy to enhance cognitive skills.
 In fact, learning to play an instrument can raise IQ scores considerably.

 3. Learning to Play Music Enhances Listening Skills

 The best way to improve your listening skills is by learning a new musical instrument.
-Your music training would require you to hear wrong notes carefully in order to play them the right way.
+Your music training would require you to hear the wrong notes carefully in order to play them the right way.
 Moreover, when you learn to play an ensemble and you are playing the supporting part or accompaniment, you need to pay great attention to the melody.
 Furthermore, in order to tune your instrument, you need to hear the pitch and classify it as sharp or flat.
 That is why it becomes extremely important to improve our listening skills.

 Maestro Eduardo Marturet, renowned music director for the Miami Symphony Orchestra has studied the effect music can have on a small child’s social abilities.
-The studies support that music teaches us valuable skills, such as cooperation, discipline and the ability to appreciate good music.
+The studies support that music teaches us valuable skills, such as cooperation, discipline, and the ability to appreciate good music.

 5. You Learn a Lot About the Cultural History of An Art Form

 By learning to play an instrument you also get to learn about its origin, the different genres associated with it, and how to be versatile with the rhythms you play.
-Every tune, every genre is influenced by various cultures as it has come to evolve over time.
+Every tune, and every genre is influenced by various cultures as it has come to evolve over time.
 Each sound has its own history, and we educate ourselves with it as we come to learn it.
 The more you familiarize yourself with a certain type of music, the more diverse your knowledge of the culture and heritage of the music associated with it becomes.

 6. Learning A Musical Instrument Makes You Patient